Welcome!

 Thank you for visiting my page!

 In 2020-21, I was Associate Professor at Lund University, and in 2017-20 I taught part-time at the Hellenic Open University.
-In addition, I have held a Seeger Fellowship at Princeton University (2019), a Marie Curie Intra-European Fellowship at Uppsala University (2014-16), and an Erik Allard Fellowship at the Swedish Collegium for Advanced Study (2012).
-In 2018, I was offered a Fullbright-Schuman Award, and was also appointed visiting Fellow at the 'Engaging Vulnerability' Program.
-I earned my PhD from the Centre of Excellence in Political Thought at the University of Jyväskylä in 2011, and in 2018, I was awarded a qualification as Docent from Uppsala University.
+In addition, I have held fellowships at Princeton University and the Swedish Collegium for Advanced Study, as well as visiting positions at the Trinity College Dublin, the University of Adelaide and, most recently, at the Pontifical Catholic University of Chile.
+I earned my PhD from the Centre of Excellence in Political Thought, University of Jyväskylä in 2011, and in 2018, I was awarded the title of Docent (Habilitation) from Uppsala University.

-In 2015, I published my first monograph combining political thought and voting ethics, The History of Compulsory Voting in Europe: Democracy's Duty?
-(Routledge).
-The book examines the contemporary discourse on mandatory voting in light of relevant debates in 19th and 20th century France, and argues that high voter turnout has been historically seen, among other, as an institutional barrier to extremist parties.
-My upcoming book is a study of contemporary democratic theory and extremism.
-Titled Theories of Democratic Self-Defence, it focuses on the norms of exclusion, toleration and integration that drive the primary approaches to dealing with far-right parties.
-The book is under contract with Oxford University Press and has been awarded the York Political Theory Manuscript Workshop Award in 2022.
+My first monograph, The History of Compulsory Voting in Europe: Democracy's Duty?
+(Routledge, 2015), combines political thought and voting ethics.
+It examines the contemporary discourse on mandatory voting in light of legal-political debates in Europe in the late 19th and early 20th century, and argues that high voter turnout has been historically seen as an institutional barrier to extremist parties.
+My upcoming book, Theories of Democratic Self-Defence, is a study of responses to antidemocratic actors from a conceptual and normative perspective.
+It focuses on the principles of exclusion, toleration and integration that inform how state and non-state actors deal with far-right parties.
+The book is under contract with Oxford University Press, and has been awarded the York Political Theory Manuscript Workshop Award in 2022.

-Volumes that I co-edited include Militant Democracy and its Critics (with Alexander Kirshner, 2019), Equal Representation (with Lisa Hill, 2016) and Rhetoric, Politics and Conceptual Change (with Kari Palonen, 2011).
+In addition, I have co-edited three volumes, Militant Democracy and its Critics (with Alexander Kirshner, 2019), Equal Representation (with Lisa Hill, 2016) and Rhetoric, Politics and Conceptual Change (with Kari Palonen, 2011).

 Here you can find my personal profile at Uppsala University and below a detailed CV.